-You should also consider where the organisation wants to position itself in respect of being an attractive organisation to work for and be able to hire and keep new talented staff.
-For example, giving workers more than minimum standards mandated by law, (eg living wage and implementing good employer/best practice elements.
+You should also consider where the organisation wants to position itself as an attractive organisation to work for and one able to hire and keep new talented staff.
+For example, by giving workers more than minimum standards mandated by law, (for example, living wage and implementing good employer/best practice elements).

 There is a suite of resources available, which provide steps that can be taken to identify and minimise labour rights risks and issues of non-compliance in your business.

 Why you should start now